The Nose or the Conspiracy of Mavericks: Animation

 The animation team drew the film using cut-outs, drawings, and live-action collages to bring to life the phantasmagoria sequences of the script.
 They used stop motion to move the cut-out designs.
 A review found that animation was the only technique that can put to life The Nose.
 Collage animation is the main technique used for the film as it juxtaposes anecdotes with a document or a newsreel with a painting.
 Character outlines are glued with daguerreotype faces.

 Soundtrack

-As news of a possible Andrey Khrzhanovsky adaptation of The Nose reached the public media in 1969, composer Dmitry Shostakovich personally sent a postcard to the director stating authorization to use the opera The Nose as the soundtrack for the film.
+As news of a possible Andrei Khrzhanovsky adaptation of The Nose reached the public media in 1969, composer Dmitri Shostakovich personally sent a postcard to the director stating authorization to use the opera The Nose as the soundtrack for the film.
 Compiled in 1920s, the opera was put on the shelves after censure from the Stalin authorities.
 However, in the year 1969, the opera at the Bolshoi theater as well as the literary novel by Gogol received critical acclaim again.
-The soundtrack of the film uses Dmitry Shostakovich's operatic score.
+The soundtrack of the film uses Dmitri Shostakovich's operatic score.
 A review found the musical aspect of the film became so convincing that it could be seen as a separate part of the film.